-You can add an analysis function as you set up the analysis instance.
+You can add an analysis function as you set up the analysis instance model.
 After you select the stereotypes of interest, create a template function by clicking next to the Analysis function field.
 The generated M-file includes the code to obtain all property values from all stereotypes that are subject to analysis.
 The analysis function operates on a single element — aggregate values are generated by iterating this function over all elements in the model when you run the analysis from Analysis Viewer.

 function systemWithProps_1(instance,varargin) % Analysis function for the RobotPhysicalArchitecture.slx example % Calculate total price if instance.isComponent() if instance.hasValue('SystemProfile.PhysicalElement.UnitCost') sysComponent_unitPrice = 0; for child = instance.Components if child.hasValue('SystemProfile.PhysicalElement.UnitCost') comp_price = child.getValue('SystemProfile.PhysicalElement.unitCost'); sysComponent_unitPrice = sysComponent_unitPrice + comp_price; end instance.setValue('SystemProfile.PhysicalElement.unitCost',sysComponent_unitPrice); end

 In the generated file,